kammitama5/kammitama5.github.io/_posts/2017-4-18-Tuesday-April-18th.md

 ## And now, another puzzle

-How many balls would you need to assemble a regular tetrahedron, if the edge of the tetrahedron consist of x balls?
+How many balls would you need to assemble a regular tetrahedron, if the edge of the tetrahedron consists of x balls?

 Write a function that takes the value and returns the count of balls needed.